dgkntrz/slamresearch/README.md

-# slamresearch
+# slamresearch: A Comparative Study on Slam Algorithms

-## What is this repository?
+### What is this repository?

-This repository provides us a comparative study on various SLAM algorithms in terms of performance and accuracy.
+This repository provides a comparative study on various SLAM algorithms in terms of performance and accuracy.

-## System
+### System

 All the algorithms are tested under Ubuntu 18.04 LTS.
 Computer specifications are: